-Your pet should be taken to the vet immediately if they ingested onion and exhibit any of the following signs noted above.
+Your pet should be taken to the vet immediately if he ingested onion and exhibits any of the following signs noted above.
 In severe cases, your pet may require oxygen support, blood transfusion, and intravenous hydration.

 It’s important to remember that all onions are poisonous to cats and dogs.
-There are no onions that are safe, whether they are white, yellow, red, or green.
+No onions are safe, whether white, yellow, red, or green.
 It also doesn’t matter whether the onion is cooked, raw, or in powdered form.
-Because the disulfide molecule is not gone when an onion is cooked, it is just as dangerous to your dog or cat companion.
+Because the disulfide molecule does not dissipate with heat, cooked onion is just as dangerous as raw onion.

 The Featured Image

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.